chocolateboy/startup-time/README.md

 # only run tests which finish quickly
 $ startup-time --only fast --omit slow-compile

-# minimum number of seconds to run the test suite for (default: 5)
+# run the test suite for at least 10 seconds (default: 5)
 $ startup-time --time 10

+# run each program 10 times
+$ startup-time --count 10
 ```

 ### Sample Output